-Adi Sankaracharya's APAROKSHANUBHUTI

-(SELF-REALISATION)

-Translated by Swami Vimuktananda Commentary by James Swartz
+Adi Sankaracharya's APAROKSHANUBHUTI [SELF-REALISATION] Commentary by James Swartz

-- 1. I bow to the all-pervading pure Awareness, the First Teacher, destroyer of Ignorance, and the cause of the Creation. - 2.
-Those who are pure of heart should constantly meditate on the truths contained in this treatise on liberation.
+1. I bow to the all-pervading pure Awareness, the First Teacher, destroyer of Ignorance, and the cause of the Creation.

+2. Those who are pure of heart should constantly meditate on the truths contained in this treatise on liberation.